alenzhao/Elapsed-Time-Pairwise-Functions/ggpairs.md

 ![](ggpairs_files/figure-markdown_github/unnamed-chunk-5-4.png)

 For comparison purposes, I kept the dimensions of each graph identical.
 In these visualizations we can begin to see that there is an exponential growth in time elapsed based on the number of variables in the pairwise function.
+Obviously, the effect is most pronounced for ggpairs.

 Now let's take a look at an analysis of variance.
 As you can see, each one of our suspected interactions is highly significant.